 Use Administrator Rights Only When Necessary

 Whether you use your computer for work or for leisure, you would notice that there are some actions that require administrator rights to be performed.
-Although you could do more things when you’re logged in as administrator, this makes you more vulnerable to cybersecurity threats and amplify the damage it could inflict to your business.
+Although you could do more things when you’re logged in as an administrator, this makes you more vulnerable to cybersecurity threats and amplify the damage it could inflict to your business.
 That being said, it is important to be mindful about your online activities and to limit the login powers you give to yourself.